-Monitoring, review and evaluation mechanisms
+Monitoring, review and evaluation of the Access and Inclusion Plan

-The City's Community Development Officer will continue to liaise with the Access and Inclusion Advisory Group (AIAG), the AIP internal working group and relevant Managers to review progress on the implementation of the strategies identified in the AIP.
+The City's Community Development Officer will continue to liaise with the Access and Inclusion Advisory Group, the AIP internal working group and relevant managers to review progress on the implementation of the strategies identified in the AIP.

-The City's Community Development Officer and the AIAG will also continue to inform and seek feedback from people with disability, their families, carers and disability organisations regarding the AIP outcomes and strategies.
+The City's Community Development Officer and the Access and Inclusion Advisory Group will also continue to inform and seek feedback from people with disability, their families, networks and disability organisations regarding the AIP outcomes and strategies.